ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/mysql/azure_deployment.md

 ## Configure MySQL through Ansible

-Install the MySQL and the required dependencies.
+Install MySQL and the required dependencies.

 You can use the same `playbook.yaml` file used in the topic, [Install MySQL on an AWS Arm based instance](/learning-paths/servers-and-cloud-computing/mysql/ec2_deployment#configure-mysql-through-ansible).

 ### Ansible Commands

-Substitute your private key name, and run the playbook using the  `ansible-playbook` command.
+Run the playbook using the  `ansible-playbook` command.

 ```bash
 ansible-playbook playbook.yaml -i /tmp/inventory